s1krace/risker/README.md

 # Risker by Race - Your Peacekeeper 🛡️

-## Cleaner Browsing Awaits! 👋
+## Chill Out and Browse Better! 👋

 Tired of annoying pop-ups and sneaky affiliate links?
-Risker by Race is your solution!
-This lightweight Chrome extension automatically removes risk/warning reminders and cleans URLs of affiliate tracking codes, giving you a cleaner, faster browsing experience.
+Risker by Race has got you covered!
+This lightweight Chrome extension automatically removes those pesky risk/warning reminders and cleans up URLs by getting rid of affiliate tracking codes.
+Enjoy a cleaner, faster browsing experience without the hassle.

 ## ✨ Key Features

-* **Automatic Risk Reminder Removal:** No more intrusive pop-ups on supported sites.
+* **Automatic Risk Reminder Removal:** Say goodbye to intrusive pop-ups on supported sites.
 * **Affiliate Link Sanitization:** Clean, straightforward URLs without tracking parameters.
-* **Subtle Notifications:** Discreet, terminal-style notifications keep you informed without disruption.
+* **Subtle Notifications:** Discreet, terminal-style notifications keep you informed without being disruptive.
 * **Lightweight & Efficient:** Runs quietly in the background, keeping your browser fast.
-* **Privacy-Focused:** No tracking of your browsing data.
-Operates locally on your browser.
+* **Privacy-Focused:** We don't track your browsing data.
+This extension operates locally on your browser.

 ## 🎯 Supported Websites